Keanu-Ellwood-DVT/Path-of-Exile-modding-tool/README.md

 Press Scan and wait

-* [This step was only tested with NVIDIA] Press insert (it will insert null shadow shader), wait, it should say "5 file inserted"
+* Press insert (it will insert null shadow shader), wait, it should say "5 file inserted"

+It will replace 2 shadow and 1 regular fog shader files, 2 delirium fog files. ```This step was only tested with NVIDIA```

 * Automods -> PoeSmoother -> Check env, ot, epk, pet (top 4 boxes)